 Getting into shape is at the top of many peoples’ New Year’s resolution lists this year.
 Whether your goal is to lose weight, build muscle, or maintain your current physique, chances are you’ll end up running or biking around Kansas City.
 Safety should be your top priority during these activities.
 Every year, thousands of pedestrians and cyclists die in motor vehicle collisions around the country.
-Prevent devastating accidents with these tips for staying out of harm’s way.
+Our Kansas City bicycle accident lawyer explains how to prevent devastating accidents with these tips.

 Invest in the Proper Equipment